International Affairs

 Kyle M. Lascurettes.
 Associate professor of international affairs.
 International relations theory, international order and global governance, international security, American foreign policy.
 PhD 2012, MA 2006 University of Virginia.
 BA 2004 St. Lawrence University.

 Bob Mandel.
-Professor of international affairs, chair of the Department of International Affairs.
+Professor of international affairs and department chair.
 Conflict and security, global resource issues, transnational studies, psychological aspects of international affairs, research methods, international relations theory.
 PhD 1976, MPhil 1975, MA 1974 Yale University.
 AB 1972 Brown University.

 Matt Scroggs.
-Visiting assistant professor of international affairs.
+Assistant professor with term of international affairs.
 International security, coercive diplomacy, American foreign policy.
 PhD 2017 University of Virginia.
 AM 2010 University of Chicago.
 BA 2008 University of Washington.

 Courses